PitPik/colorPicker/README.md

-# colorPicker
+# colorPicker and colors

-An advanced, fast but small **javaScript (only) color picker** (color chooser for desktop use) that uses only one .js file (no extra HTML, CSS, images, etc... on IE9+ and internet browsers), works though in all browsers incl.
+An advanced, fast but small **javaScript** (only, framework independent) **color picker** (or color chooser for desktop use) that uses only one javaScript (.js) file (no extra HTML, CSS, images, etc... on IE9+ and internet browsers).<br />ColorPicker works in all browsers incl.
 IE6+ (an extra CSS has to be made to make it work in IE6 though and some additional setTimeout tricks to make it work in IE5.5)<br />
-**colorPicker.js** uses **colors.js**, a small but comprehensive tool for color conversions / calculations...
+**colorPicker.js** uses **colors.js**, a small but comprehensive tool for color conversions / calculations (WCAG 2.0, contrast, color difference, layer mix, etc.)...

 With **colors.js** (~8.7k or way smaller if other color spaces and complex calculations are taken out...) you can also build your own simpler and / or smaller color pickers quite easy as demonstrated on the [demo page](http://dematte.at/cpn).<br />
 **colors.js** can convert 182 different combinations of color spaces (rgb2HSV, RGB2hsl, rgb2RGB, HEX2Lab, ...)